Removal from the Halifax and other lender panels: Why they do it and how to get reinstated

 • Significant delays in registering security on behalf of Halifax Delays or failure to register the Halifax charge may result in referral to external lawyers of Halifax to complete outstanding requirements.

-Top questions concerning Halifax panel reinstatement
+Frequently asked questions concerning Halifax panel reinstatement

 Top Tip: The best way to avoid the hassle of seeking Halifax panel reinstatement is to ensure that your firm is not removed off of the Halifax conveyancing panel in the first place.